To what extent can liability be excluded (if at all)?

 According to the Consumer Protection Code, the supplier will not be held liable if it is able to prove that:

 (i) the product was not put into the market;

 (ii) although the product was put into the market, the product does not present any flaws;

 (iii) exclusive fault of the consumer or a third party.

 The Products Liability Act is mandatory.
-The Act cannot be derogated from to the detriment of the claimant or any entity subrogated to the claimant's rights.
+The Act cannot be derogated from by prior agreement to the detriment of the claimant or any entity subrogated to the claimant's rights.